"Research is to create new knowledge." Neil Armstrong

-Significant improvement in organisational performance achieved through high impact organisational change can be positively transformational.
+Significant improvement in organisational performance is achieved through high impact organisational change that results in positive transformational impact.
 High performance is not any one thing, and it is not easy to accomplish.
 It requires a series of habitual actions to be implemented in a disciplined manner that produces high impact, and focused impacts that can drive major organisational transformation.

-The NSC High-performance Operating Model consists of five components that create a high-performance environment:
+The NSC High Performance Consulting Operating Model consists of five components that create a high-performance environment:

 A high performance environment will include advanced planning and implementation processes, enterprise-wide thinking, quality leadership practices which encourage high performance, and a focus on team and individual contribution which supports high performance.

 Achievement of high performance evades most organisations due to a lack of discipline and valid methodologies and metrics.
-For enterprises willing to invest in the journey of high performance, significant organisational improvement can be achieved through high impact organisational transformation.
+For enterprises willing to invest in the journey of high performance, significant organisational improvement can be achieved through high impact organisational transformation and management consulting.

 "If you don't know where you are going, you'll end up someplace